-- The Company is a strategic entity in the electricity power generation in Almaty city and Almaty region. - The Southern Kazakhstan is an energy-deficit region and Moinak HPS plays an important role of the main source of power capacity regulation. - The Company is in compliance with the terms of loan and bond agreements. - The Company signed an agreement with Samruk-Energy on opening a reverse credit line on 1 November 2018.
-At 31 December 2021, a credit line with a limit of Tenge 4 billion is available. - The Company's current loan liabilities at 31 December 2021 included payables to the parent company Samruk-Energy in amount of Tenge 7,128,427 thousand (Note 11), which was 64% of total current liabilities. - Due to the tariffs, the Company expects cash inflows from operating activities in 2022 of Tenge 16.5 billion, which will be sufficient to settle its current liabilities. - Management has neither the intention nor the necessity to liquidate or significantly reduce the Company's operations.
+- The Company is a strategic entity in the electricity power generation in Almaty city and Almaty region. - The Southern Kazakhstan is an energy-deficit region and Moinak HPS plays an important role of the main source of power capacity regulation. - The Company is in compliance with the terms of loan and bond agreements. - The Company signed an agreement with Samruk-Energy on opening a reverse credit line on 1 November 2018 with the interest rate of 8% per annum. - On 26 September, the Company signed an agreement on opening a reverse line of financial assistance with a limit of Tenge 4 billion. - Current loan liabilities at 31 December 2022 included payables to the parent company Samruk-Energy in amount of Tenge 7,082,121 thousand (Note 11), which was 62% of total current liabilities. - Due to the tariffs, the Company expects cash inflows from operating activities in 2023 of Tenge 14.6 billion, which will be sufficient to settle its current liabilities. - Management has neither the intention nor the necessity to liquidate or significantly reduce the Company's operations.